apnadkarni/blt/doc/bgexec.rst

     performed.

   **-detach** *boolean*
-    Indicates that the detached program should not be killed when the calling TCL interpreter exits.
-By default all detached programs are killed when the TCL interpreter ends.
+    Indicates the backgrounded pipelines should not be killed when the calling TCL interpreter exits.
+By default all background pipelines are killed when the TCL interpreter ends.
+The default is "0".

   **-echo** *boolean*
     Indicates that the program's stderr channel should be echoed to the stderr of the TCL program (typically the terminal).
+The default is "0".

-  **-error** *varName*
+  **-errorvariable** *varName*
-    Specifies that a global variable *varName* is to be set with the contents of stderr after the program has completed.
-Normally stderr data isn't collected.
+    Specifies that a global variable *varName* is to be set with the contents of stderr channel after the program has completed.
+If this option is not set, no stderr channel data will be collected.

   **-ignoreexitcode** *boolean*
-    Indicates how non-zero exit codes returned from the program should be handled.
-If *boolean* is true, then a non-zero exit code will not be treated as an error.
-If false, a non-zero exit code will cause **bgexec** to generate a TCL error.
-The default is "false".
+    Indicates if non-zero exit codes returned from the pipeline should be ignored.
+If *boolean* is true, a non-zero exit code will not be treated as an error.
+Otherwise, a non-zero exit code will cause **bgexec** to generate a TCL error.
+The default is "0".

   **-keepnewline** *boolean*
     Indicates that a trailing newline should be retained in the output.
-If *boolean* is true, the trailing newline is truncated from the output of the **-onoutput** and **-output** variables.
-The default value is "true".
+If *boolean* is true, the trailing newline is truncated from the output.
+    (See the **-onoutput** and **-outputvariable** options).
+The default value is "0".

-  **-killsignal** *signal*
+  **-killsignal** *signalName*
     Specifies the signal to be sent to the program when terminating.
-This is available only under Unix.  *Signal* can either be a number (typically 1-32) or a mnemonic (such as SIGINT).
-If *signal* is the empty string, then no signal is sent.
-The default signal is "9" (SIGKILL).
+This is available only under Unix.  *SignalName* can either be a number (1 - 32) or a mnemonic (such as "INT").
+If *signalName* is "", then no signal will be sent.
+The default signal is "15" (SIGTERM).

-  **-lasterror** *varName*
+  **-lasterrorvariable** *varName*
     Specifies a variable *varName* that is updated whenever data becomes available from standard error of the program.  *VarName* is a global variable.
-Unlike the **-error** option, data is available as soon as it arrives.
+Unlike the **-errorvariable** option, data is available as soon as it arrives.
 This is like **-onerror** option, but the data is available through *varName*.

-  **-lastoutput** *varName*
+  **-lastoutputvariable** *varName*
     Specifies a variable *varName* that is updated whenever data becomes available from standard output of the program.  *VarName* is a global variable.
 Unlike the **-output** option, data is available as soon as